raramuridesign/fabrik/README.md

 All unused functions removed (yes, there are some).

-Cleaner install: only install what we need.
+Install: only install what we need.
 Do a real install of library files, not install and copy (this is called 'moving files').
+For the upgrade from J!3 to J!4: Add an option to install / uninstall fabrik files only; leaving all fabrik tables as they are in the database.

 Visualization removed, because most does not work well and there are much better alternatives.